Aliases for IDS Gene

 IDS (Iduronate 2-Sulfatase) is a Protein Coding gene.
-Diseases associated with IDS include mucopolysaccharidosis ii and mucopolysaccharidosis type 2, attenuated form.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include sulfuric ester hydrolase activity and iduronate-2-sulfatase activity.
-An important paralog of this gene is ARSK.
+Diseases associated with IDS include Mucopolysaccharidosis, Type Ii and Lysosomal Storage Disease.
+Among its related pathways are Lysosome and Chondroitin sulfate/dermatan sulfate metabolism.
+Gene Ontology (GO) annotations related to this gene include sulfuric ester hydrolase activity and iduronate-2-sulfatase activity.
+An important paralog of this gene is ENSG00000241489.

 Lysosomal enzyme involved in the degradation pathway of dermatan sulfate and heparan sulfate.